 It's really hard to know which post(s) made someone follow you but it’s good to record this type of information

 Increase the cross-talk by asking more questions to the iSGTW twitter audience when tweeting.
-Try and engage more in on Twitter
+Try and engage more in conversations on Twitter

 Examine follower count (fans, followers).
 Make sure you record these figures on a weekly basis as no free tools are available currently to record these trends.
 Use Nutshell to keep track.